mattgodbolt/cppcon-2025-ce-features-you-never-knew/notes.md

 We'll uncover the features hiding in plain sight: arbitrary subdomain URLs (badger.godbolt.org works!), keyboard shortcuts that make you look like a wizard, and the optimization pipeline viewer that shows exactly how -O3 turns your careful algorithms into three assembly instructions.
 I'll reveal how every short link lasts forever, how we safely run arbitrary code from the internet, and how we squeeze 80+ languages into $3,000/month of infrastructure.
 Whether you're a CE power user or someone who just discovered the Executor view, you'll learn about some pretty cool features you never knew existed!
 (Honestly neither did I until I started preparing this talk!)

+---

+Broad plan:
+- 5m Intro, me and CE
+- 40m UI overview - JUICY MEAT THIS IS WHAT PEOPLE ARE HERE FOR
+  - 10m Overview, all the main parts
+  - 5-10m Execution, settings therein.
+CUDA & ARM
+  - 5m Analysis tooling
+  - 5m IDE mode
+  - 5m Misc trivia
+- 5m Behind the scenes (WATCH TIME)
+  - Overview
+  - goo.gl
+- 10m QUESTIONS and buffer (lots of live demos)

+---

 ### Claude's suggestions

+(mostly ignored but kept for posterity)

 ## Major Features to Demo (35 minutes)